-The property samplingMethod:CharacterString shall report the method used to collect the specimen (eg, diamond drilling, field mapping survey)
+If present, the property samplingMethod:Primitive::CharacterString shall report the method used to collect the specimen (eg, diamond drilling, field mapping survey).

 currentLocation

-The property currentLocation:CharacterString shall report the current location of the specimen (eg, a warehouse or other repository location)
+If present, the property currentLocation:Primitive::CharacterString shall report the current location of the specimen (eg, a warehouse or other repository location).